Yaniv-git/Yaniv-git.github.io/source/_posts/Securing Go Applications With SonarQube: Real-World Examples.md

 These vulnerabilities are:

-1.  **Stored Cross-Site Scripting (XSS)**: We also discovered two stored XSS vulnerabilities.
+1.  **CVE-2025-56761, Stored Cross-Site Scripting (XSS)**: We also discovered two stored XSS vulnerabilities.
 Allowing attackers to inject JavaScript code that, when executed by an administrator, could abuse the admin's privileges.
 This, in turn, could be used to update the instance configuration, allowing exploitation of the second Path Traversal vulnerability for a full server compromise.

-2.  **Arbitrary File Write via Path Traversal**: When Memos is configured to use [local storage](https://www.usememos.com/docs/advanced-settings/local-storage), a flaw in how it handles file paths allows an authenticated attacker to write arbitrary files to the server.
+2.  **CVE-2025-56760, Arbitrary File Write via Path Traversal**: When Memos is configured to use [local storage](https://www.usememos.com/docs/advanced-settings/local-storage), a flaw in how it handles file paths allows an authenticated attacker to write arbitrary files to the server.
 This could be leveraged to achieve full remote code execution, giving them full control of the system.

 Despite our best efforts to responsibly disclose and contact the maintainers, we unfortunately did not receive a response.
 In accordance with our 90-day disclosure policy, we are now making this information public to ensure user awareness.
 We strongly recommend that individuals and organizations deploying Memos be acutely aware and take immediate action.
 The most secure course is to **restrict Memos access to trusted users only**.
 This could help mitigate the immediate risks, but the long-term solution requires a patch from the maintainers or a transition to a more secure platform.

 ### Technical Details

-#### Path Traversal Vulnerability
+#### Path Traversal Vulnerability (CVE-2025-56760)

 The core of this issue lies in the [/memos.api.v1.ResourceService/CreateResource](https://github.com/usememos/memos/blob/v0.24.0/server/router/api/v1/resource_service.go#L47) endpoint, which handles file uploads.
 While the function correctly checks if a user is authenticated, it doesn't perform any further authorization checks.
 This means that *any* authenticated user, regardless of their role or privileges, can initiate a file upload.